NabilahMO/PPO_Tutorial/README.md

 ## Acknowledgements

-- Anthropic Claude for assistance with code development
+- LLM for assistance with code development
 - OpenAI for the original PPO paper
 - The diabetes research community for clinical guidelines and reward function design